florayuan18/florayuan18.github.io/kirafrq.md

 This FRQ takes in a string and finds the character that is repeated in a row the most.
 My implementation is based on iteration over the characters in the list.
 The use of a for loop alloweds for checking each character against the next to find when the longest repeated character sequence is in the inputted string.

 ## FRQ 5 Reflection
-The first part of this FRQ takes in user input and creates an invite.
+This FRQ takes in user input and creates an invite.
 It includes toString methods, getters, and setters.
+It was a a good challenge to put in user input with this FRQ, and it was a review in returning and toString methods.

 ## FRQ 6 Reflection
+The FRQ takes in a list of words and only prints out the words that end in -ing.
+I was able to practice iteration with this FRQ, as well as if statements and a few string methods.
+I had to use string length and loops to find out which words ended in -ing.